The 20 Best Myasthenia Gravis Doctors Near Me in California, US

 Offers Telehealth

-Ali Habib is a Neurologist in Orange, California.
+Ali Habib is a Neurologist practicing medicine in Orange, California.
 Dr. Habib is rated as an Elite provider by MediFind in the treatment of Myasthenia Gravis.
-His top areas of expertise are Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal and Bulbar Muscular Atrophy, Inclusion Body Myositis, and Thymectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Inclusion Body Myositis, Spinal and Bulbar Muscular Atrophy, and Thymectomy.

 Elite in Myasthenia Gravis